cml815/do/public/blog/research-grants-questions-answered.md

 Biomedical and science research and development (R&D) in the U.S. is largely funded through the government and industry.

 While research and development are grouped together, they have different aims.
+Research that receives public grant funding is meant to uncover new knowledge for some public benefit.

+Development research is more focused on the work required to bring an innovation to market.

+Who is eligible for a federal R&D grant?

 Federal research grants and contracts are conferred  to organizations, including higher education, research institutes, medical centers, and small and large businesses.

-Industry often hires in-house scientists to perform research and development to advance technology and pipeline products.
-In some cases, companies will contract with other companies to perform studies, analyze data and other research tasks.
-These usually contractual relationships and not issued as grants.
+Often there is a Project Director or Principal Investigator named in the grant and leads the research work.

+Companies of all sizes may be eligible for research grants, although large businesses compete for contracts, not grants.
+There is much more federal contract funding than grant funding.

+However, federal grant funding to small businesses is common through the Small Business Innovation Research and Small Business Technology Transfer programs.

+Are there federal grants to individuals or unincorporated sole proprietors?

+No, but small businesses of any size are eligible for small business grants.

 Are there seed grants for research?